Tech titans curb hiring in a ‘challenging macro environment’

 “This is not a Dot-com Bubble 2.0,” Ives said in a note to investors.

-“It’s a massive overcorrection in a higher rate environment that will cause a bifurcated tech tape, with clear haves and have-nots.”
+“It’s a massive overcorrection in a higher rate environment that will cause a bifurcated tech tape, with clear haves and have-nots.”—AFP

 Comments